-That’s the guy Mike Loyd got to know when he was the head coach at Ponte Vedra, where Orth went to school for his junior and senior years of high school.
+That’s the guy Mike Loyd got to know when he was the head coach at Ponte Vedra, where Perry went to school for his junior and senior years of high school.

 “I’ve had 14 Division I starting quarterbacks at Tennessee, Oklahoma and some other places.
 Perry (Orth) and Garrick McGee are probably the two hardest working kids, mentally and physically, that I’ve ever coached, and I’ve coached two kids that have won Super Bowls and I played with two Super Bowl MVPs,” Loyd said.

 “Perry, his dream was to play at South Carolina and to become a starter and start games in the SEC as a walk-on is a great accomplishment in itself.”

 After a semester at a community college in Jacksonville, Perry joined the South Carolina football team as a preferred walk-on in January of 2013.
 Since then, he’s worked his way up the depth chart and waited his turn behind a number of scholarship quarterbacks, including Connor Shaw, Dylan Thompson and Connor Mitch.

 Perry got his first crack at meaningful snaps last season when Mitch went down with an injury in the season opener against North Carolina.
 He played in each of the next 11 games, completing 143-of-261 passes for 1,929 yards with 12 touchdowns and nine interceptions.
 He also rushed 53 times for 138 yards and two scores.